mpooja1/Car-Pooling/README.md

 # Car-Pooling
-Android app useful for car pooling
+Android app for car pooling
 Copyright (c) 2016 Pooja, Sriharsha

-This project provides car pooling facility to help users.
+This project provides an android application to users who would like to car pool.
+This app makes their car-pooling much easier.
 This project is licensed under the "MIT License".
 Please see the file COPYING in this distribution for license terms.

 #Project Description